Island Tea: Products

 Island Tea Co. menu serves a wide range of beverages ranging from milk teas, cream cheese milk teas, green tea cream cheese, brown sugar milk teas, tea shakes, oreo cream cheese milk teas, creamy nutella milk teas, black teas, ice chocolate teas, bubble teas, coffee blended series with a host of other specialty hot teas to fruit teas & green teas.
 The ready to drink tea products are often served with a host of toppings such as black pearls and sinkers such as nata de coco, coffee jelly, caramel pudding and popping booba.
-The brand has also made available a product line of take home packs of loose leaf and tea bags under its own brand and affiliated brands, which are available in its network of outlets further enhancing its position as a specialty tea retail brand.
+The brand also sells take-home packs of loose leaf and tea bags under its own brand and affiliated brands.

 All the tea products in the menu are exclusively manufactured for ITC by leading public quoted manufacturing companies such as HVA Lanka PLC., in Sri Lanka under ISO 2200 and HACCP international food safety standards.
 Island Tea Co. logistics are handled to international standards by UPS (United Parcel Services) on all its foreign distribution operations.